vuusale/ReportGenie/README.md

 So, what are you waiting for?
 Make a wish, summon the Genie, and let it handle the reports while you focus on the real hacking! 🧞‍♂️✨

 Happy Pentesting! 🎩🐍

-Feel free to adjust or add to this as you see fit!
-The goal is to maintain a light-hearted tone while still providing all the necessary details about the project.